1st Arkansas Cavalry Battalion: Creation of the Sharpshooters

 Late April and early May 1862 the Confederate Army underwent an army-wide reorganization due to the passage of the Conscription Act by the Confederate Congress in April 1862.
 All twelve-month regiments had to re-muster and enlist for three years or the duration of the war; a new election of officers was ordered; and men who were exempted from service by age or other reasons under the Conscription Act were allowed to take a discharge and go home.
 Officers who did not choose to stand for re-election were also offered a discharge.
 At this time Major Brooks was granted a medical leave and Captain Stirman, of Company E, was elected to lead the Battalion.
 Major W.H.
-Brooks of Brooks Arkansas Battalion of Cavalry is authorized 30 days leave [due to health reasons].
+Brooks of Brooks Arkansas Battalion of Cavalry is authorized 30 days leave [for health reasons].

 General Van Dorn dismounted much of his Cavalry.
 Brook's 1st Battalion of Arkansas Cavalry, Company I, 6th Texas Cavalry, Company H, 9th Texas Cavalry and Company B, 27th Texas Cavalry were among those dismounted.
 These companies were the basis for a future Sharpshooter Regiment.

 The designation, Sharpshooter Battalion, was a surprise, as was the addition of another company transferred in from Whitfield's Regiment, Texas Cavalry on June 4, 1862.
 This company was Murphy's or Catterson's Company B, Arkansas Cavalry.
 It was soon designated Company H.

 General Van Dorn of the Trans-Mississippi Department of the Confederate States of America, issued Special Order # 114, June 15, 1862.
 It read, "As it is at present impracticable to organize a battalion of sharpshooters for each brigade as contemplated in General Order # 34 from the War Department - each division commander will designate one regiment from each brigade to act as sharpshooters.
 They will be particularly instructed … and carry long range arms."

 General Maury's Division sent out Special Order #59 dated August 1, 1862, stating, "Paragraph II, Major Bridges Battalion of Sharpshooters will at once be consolidated with Lieutenant Colonel Stirman's Battalion of Arkansas Cavalry (dismounted) and the whole to be under the command of Lt Col Stirman as the regiment of Sharpshooters of Phifer's Brigade."